mbianchidev/mbianchidev/README.md

 - 🎶 **[Every Music](https://github.com/mbianchidev/every-music)** - A music-based social media experiment, giga WIP but an interesting concept I would love to explore (maybe bulding it leveraging ATProtocol and call it MusicSky?)
 - 🎸 **devoidofbeauty.com** - My (latest) band's website, we will publish our debut EP sometime in 2026?

-### Productivity
+### Productivity & Finance
+- 💰 **[Fire Tools](https://github.com/fire-tools-inc)** - Your personal finance copilot without AI, but also a portfolio tracking tool, completely self-hosted, privacy first
 - 🦊 **FiscalFox** - A self hosted accounting software: invoicing, contracts, quotations, expenses/receipts, time and trip tracking...
 Ideal for freelancers and small businesses
-- 🌐 **Stainless** - A chromium-based productivity-oriented web browser: native adblock, sandboxed, search with stripped down results (goodbye sponsored content) and local/self hosted AI (optional).
 - 📝 **[LaTeX Editor](https://github.com/mbianchidev/latex-editor)** - A free, open source LaTeX editor with real-time preview, basically OverLeaf but self hosted and free without any limits
 - ✅ **[Eisen Todo](https://github.com/mbianchidev/eisen-todo)** - An Eisenhower matrix todo app for productivity, stop guessing wtf to do with your time
 - 📄 **[PDFTools](https://github.com/mbianchidev/pdf-tools)** - A simple set of PDF manipulation tools, no third-party uploads needed